Milan–Asso railway: First part of twentieth century: strengthening of infrastructure

-Despite the huge traffic registered since its opening, Milano–Erba stayed on a single rail so many years.
-In 1909, the Milanese railway society presented a request in order to double the rails between Bovisa and Seveso and to add the third rail between Bovisa and Affori.
-However the convention was signed four years later, on July 30, 1913, and approved with the Regio Decreto on August 29, 1913.
-First World War and other economical factors, for example the project of electrification, suggested Ferrovie Nord to delay the execution of this work until the second part of twenties: the double rail was inaugurated between Bovisa and Varedo on February 16, 1928, the one between this last station and Bovisio Masciago was opened on March 30, and Seveso could be reached by two rails since May 8.
+Despite the huge traffic registered since its opening, Milano–Erba was single tracked for many years.
+In 1909, the Milanese railway society requested dual tracking between Bovisa and Seveso, and a third rail between Bovisa and Affori.
+The request was granted four years later, on July 30, 1913, and approved on August 29, 1913.
+The First World War and other economic factors prompted Ferrovie Nord to delay the work until the second part of twenties.
+The second track between Bovisa and Varedo was inaugurated on February 16, 1928, the extension to Bovisio Masciago on March 30, and Seveso on May 8.

-Before the double rails, the extension of the line to Canzo and Asso was completed: this project born before twentieth.
-The convention in order to use Erba-Asso, stipulated with the competent ministers, was approved with Regio Decreto on October 5, 1913, n.
-1350.
-The First World War stopped works which could restarted and be completed at the end of the conflict.
-The railway was opened on June 16, 1922, and the Erba-Incino station was abandoned because of a new Erba station situated in the east part of the town.
-In the meanwhile, because of the technical impossibility in reaching Asso, the station of Canzo-Asso was opened (in Canzo's territory) in order to serve the neighboring comune and the Valassina.
+Even before the second track, the extension of the line to Canzo and Asso was completed.
+The First World War stopped work, which was restarted and completed after the end of the conflict.
+The railway was opened on June 16, 1922, and Erba-Incino station was abandoned, because a new station was built in the eastern part of the town.
+Meanwhile, because of difficulties in reaching Asso, the station of Canzo-Asso was opened in order to serve the neighboring comune and the Valassina.